-This is an age-old question that I get asked on an ongoing basis from real estate investors.
+This is an age-old question that we get asked on an ongoing basis from real estate investors.
 Are you better off investing in a single-family detached home, or a multi-family apartment building?
 As with all thing in life, it depends, but hopefully I can shed some light on the subject to make your decision a little bit easier.

 All things being equal, I prefer multi-family apartment buildings.
 There are huge economies of scale when you buy a 10 or 30 unit apartment building as opposed to a single family home.
 It’s like the game of Monopoly; you trade in 4 of your houses to buy a hotel.